 Although there are restrictions on the trading of the majority of goods and services, the COVID-19 crisis has paved the path for some exciting business opportunities.
-All you need to do is craft a plan and start taking baby steps to build a successful eCommerce store and using the right ecommerce platforms.
+All you need to do is craft a plan and start taking baby steps to build and secure a successful eCommerce store and using the right ecommerce platforms.

 What does it take to start an eCommerce business?